bcalas78/LACTY/README.md

 Skills: RAILS / RUBY / JS / HTML / CSS

 - 🔭 I’m currently working on this page.
-You can find it in https://rails-lacty-836.herokuapp.com/
+You can find it in https://rails-lacty-836.herokuapp.com/ or [lacty.xyz](http://www.lacty.xyz/).